5 Overspending Triggers (and How to Beat Them)

 How to Overcome — Waiting until the last minute is a sure-fire way to spend too much on an ill-advised impulse buy.
 Plan ahead and buy gifts throughout the year; then put them away for later use.
 For weddings and other big occasions, see if you can contribute toward a group gift.

 You Get Unexpected Cash — Work bonus.
 Overtime pay.
 Tax refund.
 Birthday cash.
 You weren’t expecting that money anyway, so it’s free game, right?
 Wrong!
 It’s certainly tempting to blow this so-called found money, but once it’s gone, it’s gone.
 Why not make it work for you instead?

 How to Overcome — Allow yourself one small splurge, then put the rest of the money to work.
 Use it to make a larger payment on a credit card bill, make an extra student loan or mortgage payment, or to start or fatten up your emergency fund.

 You Found a Great Deal — It’s so tempting to get sucked in by one-day deals and limited quantities; especially now when those deals are as close as your phone and making a purchase involves just a few taps.
-But it really can’t be said enough: no matter how great a deal you think you’re getting on something, if you don’t really need it, it’s not a bargain, regardless of how cheap it is.
+But we can’t say it enough: no matter how great a deal you think you’re getting, if you don’t really need it, it’s not a bargain.

-How to Overcome — Remove yourself from retailers’ email lists and shopping apps so you’re not tempted by deals all day long.
+How to Overcome — Remove yourself from retailers’ email lists and shopping apps to avoid the temptation of daily deals.
 Avoid browsing (in-store or online) when you have nothing else to do; find another activity instead.

-If overspending has left you with mounting credit card debt, we can help.
+If these overspending triggers have left you with mounting credit card debt, we can help.
 Credit Counseling is the first step to help you begin taking control of your finances.